click on the menu below to navigate this site

 Monday, April 6, 2009: Auckland-Rotorua, New Zealand

 But maneuvering the monster truck was indeed daunting.
-We arrived at the RV Park in Rotorua with no mishaps and in time to take a sort walk into town before dinner.
+We arrived at the RV park in Rotorua with no mishaps and in time to take a short walk into town before dinner.
 We used the kitchen in the monster truck and made a wonderful dinner, drank some lovely wine, and went to bed dreaming of electric sheep.
-(You have to be a fan of the film Blade Runner)
+(You have to be a fan of the film Blade Runner.)

 Rotorua Video

-We drove from the eastern side of the north island to the west coast.
-What fantastic scenery we saw.
-New Zealand has very dense sub tropical rain forests and in them are ferns that grow to the size of a tall tree.
-We drove past beautiful rivers, cliffs of pumice stone, rolling green fields full of cattle and sheep.
+We drove from the eastern side of the North Island to the west coast.
+What fantastic scenery we saw!
+New Zealand has very dense subtropical rainforests, and in them are ferns that grow to the size of tall trees.
+We drove past beautiful rivers, cliffs of pumice stone, and rolling green fields full of cattle and sheep.

 We arrived at New Plymouth in time to take a walk along a black sand beach.
-We made the trek in between rain showers and it was sure worth the possibility of getting wet.
+We made the trek between rain showers, and it was sure worth the possibility of getting wet.

-We drove only 2 hours today, and will try not to drive more than this for the rest of the trip now.
-Yesterday we drove for 4.5 hours and it did not agree with our rather laid back natures.
-If we drive for 2 hours it also gives us more time in the day to hike.
+We drove only two hours today and will try not to drive more than this for the rest of the trip now.
+Yesterday we drove for 4.5 hours, and it did not agree with our rather laid-back natures.
+If we drive for two hours, it also gives us more time in the day to hike.

-New Zealand is a very friendly place; full of friendly people and animals.
-But the down side of all this friendliness is that mostly every town is not much more than a little country village.
+New Zealand is a very friendly place, full of friendly people and animals.
+But the downside of all this friendliness is that most towns are not much more than a little country village.
 I guess when you have a country the size of Great Britain, with only 4 million Kiwis in it, you could not expect much less than friendly.
-New Zealanders like to project an image of excitement and thrills; let's face it they did invent the bungee jump.
-But my view is this is all a front, mainly they are a quiet and mostly gracious people.
+New Zealanders like to project an image of excitement and thrills; let's face it, they did invent the bungee jump.
+But my view is this is all a front.
+Mainly, they are a quiet and mostly gracious people.

-From Julia: Impressions of Whanganui (actually everywhere so far): no spiders, very neat gardens and houses like small California bungalows, helpful and cheerful people, general wellbeing and happiness, no obvious poverty; lots of farms, happy cows resting in open fields, rainforest, wilderness, a good percentage of people per square mile i.e. not many people.
+From Julia: Impressions of Whanganui (actually everywhere so far): no spiders, very neat gardens and houses like small California bungalows, helpful and cheerful people, general wellbeing and happiness, no obvious poverty; lots of farms, happy cows resting in open fields, rainforest, wilderness, and few people per square mile.

 The roads are empty, the food is good, and all is lush, green, and content.
 I like it.

-David feels a rant coming on so here's over to him (maybe the excellent Viogner Shiraz blend is stimulating the grey cells).
+David feels a rant coming on, so here's over to him (maybe the excellent Viognier Shiraz blend is stimulating the grey cells).

-The friendly rainbow filled land of New Zealand.
+The friendly rainbow-filled land of New Zealand.
+The friendly rainbow-filled land of New Zealand.

-Unlike Australia and the United States, which both did a thorough job of exterminating their indigenous inhabitants; New Zealand seems to have avoided this.
-The Maori peoples seem to have not only integrated but highly influenced the current modern culture.
+Unlike Australia and the United States, which both did a thorough job of exterminating their indigenous inhabitants, New Zealand seems to have avoided this.
+The Maori people seem to have not only integrated but highly influenced the current modern culture.

-The Maori language is taught in schools as a second language, the faces of the people are a reflection of the success of their integration, and finally the land is completely without the hatred that is found in places like South Africa.
-Of course South Africa is the exact opposite to the success of New Zealand in this regard, being a country with generations of horror and hatred sown into its fabric.
+The Maori language is taught in schools as a second language, the faces of the people reflect the success of their integration, and finally, the land is completely without the hatred found in places like South Africa.
+Of course, South Africa is the exact opposite of New Zealand's success in this regard, being a country with generations of horror and hatred sown into its fabric.
 Rant over.

-But alas, even with all the protective measures she made, the noxious plant won out and imparted its poison all over her arms and legs.
-It took four days for its full effect to make itself known, but now poor dear Julia is covered by nasty welts and swellings.
+But alas, even with all the protective measures she took, the noxious plant won out and imparted its poison all over her arms and legs.
+It took four days for its full effect to make itself known, but now poor dear Julia is covered with nasty welts and swellings.
 Not a good start to our trip around the world and our honeymoon.

 Miles Flown: 7,111